pykale/transparentML/_sources/01-intro/ml-models.md

   - A linear model for classification.
   - Predicting whether a customer will default on a credit card payment.
 * - **Support vector machine**
-  - A non-linear model for classification.
+  - A kernel-based model for classification.
   - Predicting whether a customer will default on a credit card payment.
 * - **Decision tree**
   - A non-linear model for classification and regression.